About Our Microphones

 We have a wide variety of mikes available, but the majority of our

-acoustic recording work is performed with a single mike pair, usually
+acoustic recording work relies heavily on a single mike pair.
+Here are

 have response flat down to 2 Hz, and modified preamplifiers with very low

 distortion.
 The Jecklin configuration provides very good off-axis response,

 meaning that the tonal quality doesn't change across the field of pickup,